Assistant Professor in the Department of Epidemiology

 - Wang M, Spiegelman D, Kuchiba A, Lochhead P, Kim S, Chan AT, Poole EM, Tamimi R, Tworoger SS, Giovannucci E, Rosner B, Ogino S. Statistical methods for studying disease subtype heterogeneity.
 Statistics in Medicine.
 In press.

 - Wang M., Xiaomei liao, Laden, F., Spiegelman D. Quantifying risk over the life course-latency, age-related susceptibility, and other time-varying exposure metrics: estimation and inference in prospective cohort studies.
 Statistics in Medicine.
-Tentatively accepted.
+In press.